boalang/compiler/README.md

 #Getting Started with Boa Development
-This file describes how you might set up your development environment to view, edit and test the Boa compiler's source code on your local computer.
+This document describes how you might set up your development environment to view, edit and test the Boa compiler's source code on your local computer.
 The Boa infrastructure hosted at http://boa.cs.iastate.edu uses the same code, but that execution would use a Hadoop cluster.